-If you use other medications that could affect your clotting ability, it’s essential that you inform your doctor before considering sertraline.
+If you use other medications that could affect your clotting ability, it’s essential that you inform your healthcare provider before considering sertraline.

 Priapism can cause the penis to stay erect for hours at a time, resulting in severe discomfort and potentially causing damage to penile tissue.

-Priapism is a very rare side effect of sertraline and other SSRIs.
+Priapism is a rare side effect of sertraline and other SSRIs.
 If you experience a persistent, painful erection after taking sertraline or any other antidepressant, you should seek immediate medical assistance.